What you can expect in this blog post:

 ● Promoting asymmetric cryptography in authentication.

 Unfortunately, cryptographic authentication also has weaknesses.
 We’ll examine them soon.
-But first, we’d like to show you why you don’t have to choose between 2FA and MFA.
+But first, we’d like to show you why you don’t have to choose between 2FA or MFA.

 Thanks to Almefy, they’re both yours when you need them.